Clay-Ferguson/quanta-docs-plugin/server/VFS/SQL/VFS2_CONVERSION.md

 ### Step 12

 Next do `vfs_unlink` and it's unit test.
-Don't summarize your work when done, just say "done."

 ### Step 13

 Next do `vfs_children_exist` and it's unit test.

-Don't summarize your work when done, just say "done."
+### Step 14

+Next you can proably do `vfs_mkdir` and `vfs_rmdir` and integrate them into the same unit test, which creates a dir, verifies it exists, then deletes it, and then verifies it's gone.